 Surgery to remove the gallbladder is also known as cholecystectomy.
 It is sometimes done as open surgery, using a large incision.
 The most common type is laparoscopic surgery.
 This minimally invasive approach uses several small incisions.

 The gallbladder is a pear-shaped organ below the liver.
 It stores bile, a fluid produced in the liver that helps the body digest fat.
-Bile is released through the common bile duct.
-This is a tube-like structure that connects the gallbladder and liver to the small intestine.
+Bile is released through the common bile duct, a tube-like structure that connects the gallbladder and liver to the small intestine.

 “Most of the time, the gallbladder does its job with no problems.
 But when it blocks the flow of bile through the ducts, it can cause problems.
 It can lead to inflammation and infection of the gallbladder,” says Dr. Petyn.